Surface singularities and planar contact structures: Links of normal surface singularities

 The goal of this section is to prove Theorem~\ref{sing2}.
 We will use terminology and results from Section~\ref{compute} without explicit mention; before proving the theorem, we recall a few facts and definitions concerning resolutions of surface singularities and plumbing graphs.

-Recall that given a complex surface $X$ with an isolated singularity at $0$, we can consider its resolution $\pi:\tilde{X}\to X$.
+Given a complex surface $X$ with an isolated singularity at $0$, we can consider its resolution $\pi:\tilde{X}\to X$.
 The resolution is {\em good} if the irreducible components of the exceptional divisor $\pi^{-1}(0)$ are smooth complex curves that intersect transversely at double points only.
-The (dual) resolution graph $\Gamma$ has vertices corresponding to irreducible components of the exceptional divisor; each vertex is labeled by the genus of the corresponding curve and its self-intersection (weight).
-The edges of $\Gamma$ record intersections of different irreducible components of the exceptional divisor.
-The 3-manifold $Y$ is then the boundary of the plumbing of disk bundles over surfaces according to $\Gamma$.
-A good resolution is not unique but plumbing graphs arising from different resolutions are related by a finite sequence of blow-ups/blow-downs of vertices corresponding to spheres with self-intersection $-1$.
-It is known that a surface singularity is normal if and only if its plumbing graph is negative-definite.
-(This property simultaneously holds or fails for plumbing graphs of all good resolutions.)
+The topology of the resolution is encoded by the {\em (dual) resolution graph} $\Gamma$.
+The vertices of $\Gamma$ correspond to irreducible components of the exceptional divisor and are labeled by the genus and the self-intersection (weight) of the corresponding curve; the edges record intersections of different irreducible components.
+The link of the singularity is then the boundary of the plumbing of disk bundles over surfaces according to $\Gamma$.
+A good resolution is not unique, but graphs arising from different resolutions are related by a finite sequence of blow-ups/blow-downs of vertices corresponding to spheres with self-intersection $-1$.

+It is known that a surface singularity is normal if and only if its resolution graph is negative-definite.
+(This property simultaneously holds or fails for resolution graphs of all good resolutions.)
 For a graph with negative integer weights associated to its vertices, recall that a {\em bad vertex} is a vertex $v$ with weight $-w(v)$ such that

 A normal surface singularity is known to be rational if its graph has no bad vertices, but the converse is not true.
 (We refer the reader to~\cite{Nem5} for details of the definitions above and their topological significance.)
+We will need a subclass of rational singularities: \begin{definition} A normal surface singularity whose dual resolution graph is a tree of spheres with no bad vertices is called a {\em rational singularity with reduced fundamental cycle.} \end{definition} In this paper we only work with resolution graphs, without referring to any other properties of this class of singularities.
 N\'emethi~\cite{NemL} proved that a normal surface singularity is rational if and only if its link is an L-space.
 Using this, Theorem~\ref{sing2} implies that if the canonical contact structure on a link of singularity is planar, then this link must be an L-space.